vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 ```

 * `configuration`:
-  * `ctApi` - You need `manage_project` scope to make it work properly, rest information for this property you could find [there](../commercetools/getting-started.html#configuring-your-commercetools-integration).
+  * `ctApi` - You need `manage_project` scope to make it work properly, base on [this page](../commercetools/getting-started.html#configuring-your-commercetools-integration) during configuring this property.
   * `adyenMerchantAccount` - Name of your Adyen's merchant account
   * `origin` - URL of your frontend.
-You could check it by printing out `window.location.origin`
+You could check it by printing out `window.location.origin` in the console on your website.
   * `returnUrl` - URL where user will be redirected after 3DS1 Auth.
-Here we are making some payment finalization operations server side and calling `buildRedirectUrlAfter3ds1` which tells the server where the user should be redirect.
+It should be an endpoint that makes payment finalization operations server side, calling `buildRedirectUrlAfter3ds1` and redirects there an user.
   * `buildRedirectUrlAfter3ds1` - `(paymentAndOrder: PaymentAndOrder, succeed: boolean) => string` - A method that tells the server where to redirect the user from `returnUrl`.
 You can test it with [these cards](https://docs.adyen.com/development-resources/test-cards/test-card-numbers#test-3d-secure-authentication)

 ```ts
 type PaymentAndOrder = Payment & { order: Order }
 ```

-HERE I WILL PUT A DIAGRAM, STAY TUNED

 5. Add `origin` to allowed origins in Adyen's dashboard.
 You can do it in the same place where you looked for the `clientKey`.